 Adopting lean practices in your purchasing process can eliminate waste and save time and resources while improving the customer experience.
 Leveraging Business Intelligence insights can help increase cost awareness and allow better control of your inventory management and purchase orders.
 When your data is centralized, you can monitor defective hardware models, Inventory COGS, undeployed inventory by warehouse, or RMA status by inventory make and model.
 Tracking inventory in real-time will help your team make informed decisions about stock levels, optimize resources to improve the customer experience, and minimize waste.

 Professional development and ongoing training will empower your team to make better decisions.
 Investing in professional development will unlock your team’s full potential, allow them to use data to guide their work, and leverage automation tools to improve the procurement process.

 Create a supplier directory

 If you have multiple suppliers and frequently make repeat purchases, establishing a centralized supplier directory that contains all the relevant information can help cut costs.
 It allows you to quickly find the right supplier for a particular product or an alternative supplier if an item is out of stock.

 Automate your procurement strategy to maximize efficiency

 A structured procurement strategy will deliver cost savings, improve process efficiencies and minimize risk.
 Centralizing your inventory management and procurement process will yield significant long-term benefits.
 With Sonar, you can manage, monitor, and track inventory in real time.
-Experience better control with automated purchase orders and eliminate off-budget spending.
+Experience better control with automated purchase orders and eliminate off-budget spending with Sonar’s reporting module.
 To learn more about automating your inventory and purchase order management, schedule a demo.